hashicorp/terraform-provider-google/website/docs/r/container_aws_cluster.html.markdown

   (Optional)
   Optional.
 The size of the volume, in GiBs.
 When unspecified, a default value is provided.
 See the specific reference in the parent resource.

+* `throughput` -
+  (Optional)
+  Optional.
+The throughput to provision for the volume, in MiB/s.
+Only valid if the volume type is GP3.

 * `volume_type` -
   (Optional)
   Optional.
 Type of the EBS volume.
 When unspecified, it defaults to GP2 volume.
 Possible values: VOLUME_TYPE_UNSPECIFIED, GP2, GP3